 We started the sanding and painting the rear basket of the bike.
 We chose Rustoleum 2x White Primer.
 We chose white primer because we were painting the bike white and a bright blue.
 Choosing a white primer ensured a bright white finish.

 After priming, we painted the basket Rustoleum Bright White in gloss finish.
-We wanted this container to pop as it would eventually be the main container of this container garden.
+We wanted this container to pop as it would eventually be the main attraction of this container garden.

 Next, we moved on to sanding the body of the bike.
 Again, we primed with Rustoleum primer.
 Then we applied the glossy white paint to the handlebars, pedals, and seat shaft.